Skip to content

 As a prose-writer Raud has taken up historical subject matter in several instances.
 In the novel Kaupo (1990) the fate of the Livonian chieftain is followed from the standpoint of the protagonist himself.
 Ratsanik Melchior (‘Melchior the Horseman’, 1991) is written in the style of a mediaeval adventure story.
 It is regarded as one of the most outstanding Estonian fantasy novels.
 The essay-novel called Hector ja Bernard (‘Hector and Bernard’, 2004) concentrates on the dialogue between two intellectual friends and their contacts with a muse.
 This work won the Estonian Literature Endowment Annual Award for literature.
 Raud has also written a short novel influenced by ‘spaghetti westerns’, Vend (‘The Brother’, 2008).
 A trend toward magic realism is evinced in the novel Hotell Amalfi (‘Hotel Amalfi’, 2011), the short-story collection Vanem paksem tigedam (‘Older Fatter Angrier’, 2013) and the long historical novel Kell ja haamer (‘Bell and Hammer’, 2017).
 The novel Rekonstruktsioon (‘The Reconstruction’, 2012) deals with the dangers arising from (new) religious extremism.
 Täiusliku lause surm (‘The Death of the Perfect Sentence’, 2015) is a spy novel, dealing with the end of the Soviet period and the transition era in Estonia, and the attempts by the KGB and apparatus of repression to corrupt people intellectually and morally.

 Raud has also published a book of plays, Minotaurus.
 Kõnelev puu (‘Minotaur.
 The Talking Tree’, 1988), in which the first play follows the Cretan myth and its characters.
 As a polyglot, Raud has translated poetry from many languages (Lithuanian, French, Italian, Swahili and others); particularly important are his numerous translations from classical Japanese.
-He has also published a monograph, Mis on kultuur?
-Sissejuhatus kultuuriteoriasse (‘What is Culture?
-An Introduction to Cultural Theory’, 2013) as well as an original theory of culture (in English), Meaning in Action.
-Outline of an Integral Theory of Culture (2016, in Estonian 2018).
-With Zygmunt Bauman he has published the correspondence (in English), Practices of Selfhood (2015, in Estonian 2016).
+He has also published the monographs on culture Mis on kultuur?.
+Sissejuhatus kultuuriteooriatesse (‘What is Culture?
+An Introduction to Cultural Theories’, 2013), Meaning in Action: Outline of an Integral Theory of Culture (in English 2016, in Estonian 2018) and Asian worldviews: religions, philosophies, political theorie (in English and in Estonian in 2021), as well as the monographs on philosophy: Being in flux: a post-anthropocentric ontology of the self (in English and in Estonian in 2021) and The linguistic carnival of thought: comparative philosophy and the dynamics of language (in English 2025) which argues that philosophizing is strongly influenced by language structures.
+Raud has also published a correspondence with the renowned Polish philosopher Zygmunt Bauman Practices of Self (in English 2015, in Estonian 2016).
 Rein Raud has actively taken up his pen in polemics on social issues.
 In his views he tends toward the social-democratic.

 I. M. (Translated by C. M.)